-Inge Bruggeman's work revolves around the idea of the book-the book as object, artifact, and cultural icon.
-She makes artist's books, fine press publications, prints, and other text-based art that investigate our personal and collective relationship to the shifting role of the book, print media, and text in our world today.
-She is interested in the future of the book in a post-digital age and explores this through her own work, teaching, and the publishing and outreach activities of the Black Rock Press.
-Inge's research frequently revolves around her interest in the history of the French livre d'artiste and the contemporary artist's book in France.
+Inge Bruggeman's work revolves around the idea of the book as object, artifact and cultural icon.
+She makes artist's books, fine press publications, prints and other text-based art that investigate our personal and collective relationship to the shifting role of the book, print media and text in our world today.
+She is interested in the future of the book in a post-digital age and explores this through her own work, teaching and the publishing and outreach activities of the Black Rock Press.
+Bruggeman's research frequently revolves around her interest in the history of the French livre d'artiste and the contemporary artist's book in France.